How Having Kids Affects Your Insurance

 Also, if you’re planning to move to a bigger house after the birth of your little one, consider before buying a new home how much this might increase your premiums and whether you can afford to do so.

 Another unexpected circumstance is the death of one or both parents when a child is young.
 Would your family be able to support themselves financially if you were gone?
 While terrible to think about, many families experience this loss before they should ever have to.
-If your income is important to supporting dependants, planning for your future, sending your children to college, paying the mortgage or other recurring bills – life insurance is worth talking about.
+If your income is vital to supporting dependants, planning for your future, sending your children to college, paying the mortgage or other recurring bills – life insurance is worth talking about.

 The right life insurance policy will provide your family with at least five to seven years worth of “your income,” so that they can continue to have the same quality of life after a sudden death.
 We also recommend having some additional life insurance protection to cover the cost of the funeral itself.
 These funds can help take care of funeral arranges during a time when the last thing your family should be thinking about is money.